ewardq/epam_python_task/README.md

-# Automated CI/CD System with SonarQube, GitHub Actions, and AWS Deployment Sept 2025
+# Automated CI/CD System with SonarQube, GitHub Actions, and AWS Deployment

 This project implements a fully automated DevSecOps pipeline for Python packages, integrating code quality, security, and deployment workflows.
 The system: